BatangISpartan/22nd-WRO-Future-Engineers-Ragno-Spartiat/README.md

-They were the selected motors for the robot since they were some of the few motors that were compatible with the controller used for the robot, the AISTEAM controller.
-It should be taken into account that the team had not considered using the AISTEAM digital steering gear module since it did not come with the AISTEAM kit that the team’s school had ordered.
+They were chosen as the robot's motors for the reason that they were some of the few motors that were compatible with the controller used for the robot, the AISTEAM controller.
 Furthermore, both motors selected were compatible with the team’s LEGO-built robot.

 Power Management
 ===